mietek/pol/README.md

 The above rule is correct, and even fairly efficient.
 Remember that we want the control loop efficient!
 And it’s adequate providing all words that must be executed are built into your system dictionary.
 Unfortunately, it’s not adequate for the examples I gave above, which probably means it’s inadequate, since those were pretty simple examples.
 But complication is part of the fun of programming.
 So pay attention and I’ll try to explain some problems I don’t understand very well myself.

-> I don’t understand my concern about SWAP below.
+> I don’t understand my concern about `SWAP` below.
 The word ! did not endure.
 Don’t try to reconcile what I said.
 I can’t.

-Consider the definition of HERE I gave above:
+Consider the definition of `HERE` I gave above:

     : HERE SWAP THEN ;

 Here is one of those imperative words; it must be executed at definition time.
 But it is defined as an ordinary definition—and would be compiled.
-Even if we managed to execute HERE, the first word in its definition is SWAP: a most ordinary word, and one that would certainly be compiled, except that we intend it, too, to be executed.
-The next word, THEN, offers no problem—or does it?
-If we can execute HERE we’ll also execute THEN, since it’s imperative.
-However we have a problem at the time we *define* HERE; we’ll try to *execute* THEN, when we want to *compile* it.
+Even if we managed to execute `HERE`, the first word in its definition is `SWAP`: a most ordinary word, and one that would certainly be compiled, except that we intend it, too, to be executed.
+The next word, `THEN`, offers no problem—or does it?
+If we can execute `HERE` we’ll also execute `THEN`, since it’s imperative.
+However we have a problem at the time we *define* `HERE`; we’ll try to *execute* `THEN`, when we want to *compile* it.
 That is, sometimes we want to compile imperative words; and sometimes we want to execute ordinary words—even in a definition.

 So, what to do?
 I bet you think I have a solution.
 Your faith is touching, but I don’t have a very good one.
 It suffers a small restriction, but a nagging one: you may not execute a literal in a definition.
 To phrase it positively: literals must be compiled inside definitions.
 Let’s see how it works.

-Consider the switch STATE.
+Consider the switch `STATE`.
 It’s normally 0; `:` makes it 1 to indicate compilation.
 Let’s define a new defining entry `:!` that acts exactly like `:` with two exceptions:

 -   It sets the entry flag to 1; to mark an imperative word.
 -   It sets `STATE` to 2; to force all words to be compiled.
 Since the test in the control loop is to execute if `STATE` and flag are equal, nothing will execute.

-`;` is unchanged; its sets STATE to 0 for both sorts of definitions.
-This solves all our problems except SWAP.
+`;` is unchanged; its sets `STATE` to 0 for both sorts of definitions.
+This solves all our problems except `SWAP`.
 How do we execute words that ordinarily would be compiled?

 Define a new entry `!`.
 Let it execute the last entry compiled and remove it from the compilation.
-Now we can re-write the definition of HERE as
+Now we can re-write the definition of `HERE` as

     :!
 HERE SWAP !
 THEN ;